Avoiding harmful chemicals in baby productsAdvice for parents

 A recent study found that the best non-fluorinated waterproofs are as good at repelling water as their fluorinated counterparts.
 So PFAS are not necessary to make clothes waterproof.

-To avoid exposure to endocrine disruptors in children’s clothes, buy garments labelled PFAS-free.
+To avoid exposure to endocrine disruptors in children’s clothes, buy garments labelled PFAS-free or PFC-free (PFC is an old name which some companies are still using for PFAS).
 You can also buy wash-in and spray-on waterproofing for shoes and clothes that don’t contain PFAS.
-Look out for logos that say “PFC-free”.
-PFC is an old name which some companies are still using for PFAS.

 Homemade baby clothes are a popular present for expectant parents, but some yarns contain plastic as they are mixed with acrylic or nylon fibres to make them washable or more durable.
 There are natural alternatives that do not contain plastics, such as wool.
 Untreated wool is naturally water repellent and flame retardant.